How to Stay Healthy as a Digital Nomad

 What are our healthy habits on short trips vs. long trips?

-It’s easier to stay healthy when traveling long-term versus traveling on shorter trips, actually.
+It’s easier to stay healthy when traveling long-term versus traveling on shorter trips, actually (especially if you’re a digital nomad).
 With long-term travel, you figure out how to live your regular life, complete with chores, errands, having “me” time, keeping in touch with family at home and staying fit and healthy!

 On a short trip, you want to pack in all the sights, maybe sleep a bit less, and make the most of every moment.
 During longer travel, you can get a monthly membership at a gym or at a yoga studio.
 You can explore different locations within a city or various types of working out, like biking, tai chi or trail running.